VirtualMarten/ANTPlusOSC/README.md

 # ANTPlusOSC
  OSC output from ANT+ devices.
 Used for getting Heart Rate into VRChat.

 Currently only Heart Rate (BPM) is supported.
-It's also a bit flakey with staying connected for some reason.

 ## Configuration